 Being a very rational person (academic overdose included: three university degrees, went through a Master’s program and half of another one… just to start the list), body and emotions were like two invisible islands for me.

-Long story short, life took me to become a certified Tango Argentino instructor in Buenos Aires just out of curiosity and love for detail when learning something, as I wasn’t planning to become a Tango teacher (yet).
-Along that path, my sociological eye helped me notice that Tango was transformative not only for myself but for other people I met in the community as well.
+Long story short, life took me to become a certified Tango Argentino instructor in Buenos Aires, just out of curiosity and love for detail when learning something, as I wasn’t planning to become a Tango teacher then.
+Along that path, my sociological eye helped me notice that Tango was transformative not only for myself but for other people I met in the community.
 I started to see the dance as a powerful path to self awareness, empowerment, connection, creativity, and joy.

 I grew curious.
 How a dance can impact in such ways other aspects of life?